saucelabs/sauce-docs/docs/api-testing/on-prem/postman/build-from-collections.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

->**Legacy Documentation**: You're viewing the API Testing On-Premises (Legacy) documentation.
-To see the current documentation, see [API Testing on the Sauce Labs Cloud](/api-testing/).
+>**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 API Fortress can now generate a test from a Postman collection!